kubernetes/website/content/en/blog/_posts/2016-03-00-Kubernetes-1-2-Even-More-Performance-Upgrades-Plus-Easier-Application-Deployment-And-Management-.md

 - **And many more**.
 For a complete list of updates, see the [release notes on github](https://github.com/kubernetes/kubernetes/releases/tag/v1.2.0).&nbsp;

-#### Community&nbsp;
+## Community

 All these improvements would not be possible without our enthusiastic and global community.
 The momentum is astounding.
 We’re seeing over 400 pull requests per week, a 50% increase since the previous 1.1 release.
 There are meetups and conferences discussing Kubernetes nearly every day, on top of the 85 Kubernetes related [meetup groups](http://www.meetup.com/topics/kubernetes/) around the world.
 We’ve also seen significant participation in the community in the form of Special Interest Groups, with 18 active SIGs that cover topics from AWS and OpenStack to big data and scalability, to get involved [join or start a new SIG](https://github.com/kubernetes/kubernetes/wiki/Special-Interest-Groups-(SIGs)).
-Lastly, we’re proud that Kubernetes is the first project to be accepted to the Cloud Native Computing Foundation (CNCF), read more about the announcement [here](https://cncf.io/news/announcement/2016/03/cloud-native-computing-foundation-accepts-kubernetes-first-hosted-projec-0).&nbsp;
+Lastly, we’re proud that Kubernetes is the first project to be accepted to the Cloud Native Computing Foundation (CNCF), read more about the announcement [here](https://cncf.io/news/announcement/2016/03/cloud-native-computing-foundation-accepts-kubernetes-first-hosted-projec-0).

-#### Documentation&nbsp;
+## Documentation

 With Kubernetes 1.2 comes a relaunch of our website at [kubernetes.io](http://kubernetes.io/).
 We’ve slimmed down the docs contribution process so that all you have to do is fork/clone and send a PR.
 And the site works the same whether you’re staging it on your laptop, on github.io, or viewing it in production.
-It’s a pure GitHub Pages project; no scripts, no plugins.&nbsp;
+It’s a pure GitHub Pages project; no scripts, no plugins.